elixir-lang/elixir-lang.github.com/_posts/2020-08-20-embedded-elixir-at-farmbot.markdown

 Because Nerves bundles entire applications into relatively small archives in terms of firmware images for full Linux systems, Farmbot can use NervesHub to send over-the-air updates more quickly and users can download them faster.
 For comparison, an Android update generally clocks in at around 4 GB, but a Nerves update can be packed into as little as 12 MB.

-This is especially helpful for Farmbot users who operate in more remote locations with lower bandwidth and less reliable access to WiFi.
-When an internet connection is available, NervesHub will connect and check if there's an update, then prompt the user to install the update.
+This is especially helpful for Farmbot users who operate in more remote locations with lower bandwidth and less reliable access to Wi-Fi.
+When an internet connection is available, NervesHub will connect and check if there's an update, and then prompt the user to install the update.

 ### 2. Nerves adds convenience with low overhead